 A good beginning involves learning from colonial history.
 It’s a well-studied fact that botanical gardens substantially aided colonization.
 This fact surprises people, but it’s very true.
 For example, botanical gardens broke Dutch monopoly over spices and herbs in Kolkata.
 You can learn more about how botanical gardens helped to establish the British Empire here.
 Kew Botanical Garden is one of the most famous and most beautiful gardens around.
 It does not involve monocultures, yet it looks elegant.

 Botanical gardens achieve more than what simple single species syndrome sickness can achieve.
 It does involve a bit of brainwork, but it is worth it, as it is good for us and for the environment.

-It is high-time that we follow their lead and stop planting monocultures blindly.
+It is high time we follow their lead and stop planting monocultures blindly.
 Let us not naively plant fancy trees in our respective campuses.
-While we are blindfolded by the lush-monotonous-green on our supposedly quest to save the environment, monocultures are wrecking havoc.
-It’s time we stop, and question- Are we doing it right or are we just trying to satisfy our aesthetic eye with symmetry and perfection?
+While we are blindfolded by the lush-monotonous-green on our supposed quest to save the environment, monocultures are wrecking havoc.
+It’s time we stop, and ask the question – are we doing it right or are we just trying to satisfy our aesthetic eye with symmetry and perfection?